Aymen311/hands-on-machine-learning-with-scikit-learn-keras-and-tensorflow--code-walkthrough--/README.md

-# Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow ' code solutions
+# Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow ' code walkthrough
-### Here you can find my coding walkthrough in this book !
+### Here you can find my coding walkthrough the book  !